Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: THE ALGORITHM

 \subsection{Practical Implementation Details}

-In practice, we use several standard techniques to ensure stable and efficient training. (for details see Appendix \textref{app:practical-algorithm}).
-To optimise the parameters $(\alpha,\beta)$ we use the Adam optimiser \citep{kingma2017adammethodstochasticoptimization}, which uses adaptive step sizes and momentum, and has become the standard choice for training deep models due to its robustness across different scales of parameters.
+In practice, we use several standard techniques to ensure stable and efficient training (see Appendix~\ref{app:practical-algorithm} for details).
+To optimise the parameters $(\alpha,\beta)$, we use the Adam optimiser \citep{kingma2017adammethodstochasticoptimization}, which uses adaptive step sizes and momentum and has become a standard choice for training deep models due to its robustness across different scales of parameters.
 To handle large datasets efficiently, we rely on mini-batching: instead of using the full dataset at each iteration, we approximate the gradients using randomly sampled subsets of data \citep{robbins1951stochastic}.
-This reduces computational cost while still providing an unbiased estimate of the true gradient, and the stochasticity introduced by mini-batching can also help escape shallow local minima.
-Finally, since mini-batching implies that the decoder’s parameters are updated per batch rather than per full dataset pass, we introduce a suitable noise addition scheme for the posterior particles to ensure consistency with the Euler–Maruyama discretisation.
-The complete algorithm and further details are provided in Appendix~\textref{app:practical-algorithm}.
+This reduces computational cost and gives an unbiased estimator of the corresponding finite-sum gradient.
+Finally, since mini-batching implies that the decoder's parameters are updated per batch rather than per full dataset pass, we introduce a suitable noise addition scheme for the posterior particles to approximately match the full-data Euler-Maruyama discretisation over one epoch.
+The complete algorithm and further details are provided in Appendix~\ref{app:practical-algorithm}.

-\section{Nonasymptotic Analysis}
+\section{NONASYMPTOTIC ANALYSIS}

 In this section, we study convergence of \gls*{iplebm} to the global maximisers of the marginal log-likelihood under strong convexity and $L$-smoothness assumptions.
 We focus on how convergence depends on both the number of particles $N$ and the number of data points $M$.
-We first consider the case where we assume we have access to the exact gradient $\nabla_\theta \ell_M$ and then handle the inexact MCMC setting where we only have access to a biased estimator of $\nabla_\theta \ell_M$.
+We first consider the case where the prior expectation $\mathbb{E}_{p_{\alpha_k}}[\nabla_\alpha U_{\alpha_k}(x)]$ appearing in Eq.~\eqref{eq:alpha-update} is available exactly, and then handle the inexact setting where it is replaced by a biased MCMC estimate.